johnnynunez/johnnynunez/README.md

 -->

-I am Johnny Núñez,a Data Science Videogame Development student.
-You will find here everything, I do everything Open Source🕊.
+I am Johnny Núñez,a Data Science and Videogame Development student.
+You will find here everything, I publish all my code, Open Source🕊.

 Things about me:
 - 🧑🏽‍💻 I’m 23 years old.